#shrinkthinks DBT DIY :: Making A Distress Tolerance Kit For Healthier Coping

 - Call a family member or friend

-- Reach out to your psychotherapist or psychiatrist, or make notes for your therapist to discuss at your next session which can help you to feel more connected during distress
+- Reach out to your psychotherapist or psychiatrist, or make notes for your therapist to discuss at your next session which can help you feel more connected during distress

 - Call a hotline, 911 or go to your local ER if you're in distress